Papal election reforms of Pope Benedict XVI: Normas nonnullas

 Benedict resigned the papacy on 11 February 2013, effective 28 February.
-On 22 February he issued his second set of instructions on the papal election process, Normas nonnullas.
+On 22 February, he issued his second set of instructions on the papal election process, Normas nonnullas.
 Following his resignation, cardinals had questioned the rule that they delay starting the conclave until 15 days after the papacy fell vacant.
+Particularly since unlike a conclave following a pope's death, a subsequent papal funeral was not required to be held first.
 Benedict allowed them to begin earlier "if all the Cardinal electors are present" while keeping their ability to delay the start until 20 days pass "for serious reasons".
 He modified the oath of secrecy to be taken by all support personnel, making excommunication the automatic punishment (latae sententiae) for violations of the oath, which had previously been punished at the discretion of the new pope.

 The cardinals began meeting in General Congregation, including both cardinal electors and those too old to participate in the balloting, on 4 March.
 The last of the cardinal electors arrived on 7 March, Cardinal Jean-Baptiste Phạm Minh Mẫn of Vietnam.
 They took advantage of Benedict's modification of the rules and voted on 8 March to begin the conclave on 12 March.